 Of Hindu Hullabaloo

-Nabadwip Dham in Nadia district of West Bengal is a favourite pilgrim destination of Hindu devotees of Manipur as every year during the Holi festival devotees from the State flock to the temple of Shri Anu Mahaprabhu located in an area known as Manipur. —Nabadwip Dham – A pilgrimage destination by Bachaspatimayum Bisheswar, Imphal Free Press, 29 March 2016
+Nabadwip Dham in Nadia district of West Bengal is a favourite pilgrim destination for Hindu devotees from Manipur.
+Every year during the Holi festival, hundreds of them flock to the temple of Shri Anu Mahaprabhu located in an area known as Manipur (see postscript). —Nabadwip Dham – A pilgrimage destination by Bachaspatimayum Bisheswar, Imphal Free Press, 29 March 2016

 From the first day we came to this world, there is a name of one mystic town that we cannot help but keep hearing about: Binabon in earlier days, which we found later in real is Vrindāvan located in Uttar Pradesh.
 To complement it, there is one factor: I still remember the humming incantation of Chaitanya Mahaprabhu (1486–1533CE) or other audio scriptures that Edhou used to play on his stereo player.
 Our uncles used to tell us that, when they were young, they were strictly prohibited from cooking non-vegetarian meals ‘inside’ the house so they had to make temporary arrangement ‘outside’ the gate.
 Now with the news excerpt mentioned above, it gives a more complete picture of our faith—or rather the major faith in my hometown; as for me I believe in the non-existence of gods.